29 Christmas Gifts 11 Year Old Girls Really Want

 LEGO Disney Stitch Building Set

-Why we like it: She built it alone while snow fell
+Why I like it: She built it alone while snow fell

 The instructions sat untouched beside her crossed legs.
 My daughter navigated the LEGO Builder app herself, rotating Stitch's emerging form on screen.
 Four hours dissolved.
 She emerged from her room holding the completed figure, its ears perfectly positioned.